Last updated on January 20th, 2020

 Constitution helps to give us a big Health pool which prevents enemies from taking us down quickly while they chip away at us.
 Because we have such high Armor we can withstand tons of enemies at once while healing with Lay on Hands and striking for huge numbers with Soul Annihilation.

 You do not gain Focus when out of combat.
 This means that if you are Stealthed and fire your Arquebus you may kill your target, and you will have reduced Reload Time from being in Stealth, but you will not gain Focus for this shot.
-For this reason it is probably best you don’t fire from Stealth until you’ve gained the Virtous Triumph passive which will replenish the Zeal anyway.
+For this reason it is probably best you don’t fire from Stealth until you’ve gained the Virtuous Triumph passive which will give you a chance to replenish the Zeal anyway.
 However, in this scenario you would still have to be sure you had enough time to reload and fire again without being Interrupted, or you won’t have as much Focus built up when you are in melee range, ready to Annihilate.

 Empower replenishes Zeal and will give you half your max Focus when used.
 It’s a good idea to use this when you need a little extra damage with Soul Annihilation if you aren’t concerned about wasting a bit of potential Zeal.
 Sometimes taking down that one dangerous target quickly can make all the difference in a fight, so use it if you need it.

 Please note that not all Armor buffs stack and many will replace each other.
 For example, Exalted Endurance (+1) will be replaced by Robust (+2), which is given by Greater Lay on Hands.
-Robust will be replaced by Body Attunement (5).
 Inspired Defenses does stack with these effects, but appears to be buggy in its application.
 Exalted Endurance still provides tons of healing though, and Robust still gives Constitution and healing over time, even if overridden.

 Lastly, this Build generally focuses on dealing damage with weapons, however, you can take some offensive Cipher spells if you wish to be more of a hybrid.
 You won’t get to use Soul Annihilation as much, but there are a few good ones that Dominate enemies, for example.
 If you think you’d like to do that, it might be better if you took the Ascendant Subclass, so you have more Focus to play around with.
 This will give you much more flexibility, but you’ll miss out on Soul Annihilation.